tleyden/tleyden.github.io/source/_posts/2016-02-03-setting-up-uniqush-with-apns.markdown

 ### Verify Uniqush is running

-Run this outside of the docker container:
+Run this `curl` command outside of the docker container to verify that Uniqush is responding to HTTP requests:

 ```
 $ curl localhost:9898/version